 During 2013, the Company was issued tax reassessments by the Peruvian tax authorities for the years ended 31 December 2008, 2009 and 2011 related to the deductibility of depreciation claimed by the Company.
-The appeal filed by the Company with the tax authorities was unsuccessful and the Company subsequently filed an appeal with the Peruvian Tax Court.
-If the Company is unsuccessful in its appeal of the reassessments, taxes in the amount of approximately \$1,403,000 would be payable.
+The appeal filed by the Company with the Tax Authority was unsuccessful.
+The Company subsequently filed an appeal with the Tax Court.
+In February 2020 the Tax Court issued its final ruling and ordered the recalculation of income tax payable for the years ended 31 December 2008 and 2009 plus penalties and interest since 2013.
+An amount of \$1,838,000 was accrued in the financial statements as at 31 December 2019, which was paid in February 2020.
+The appeal corresponding to the year ended 31 December 2011 is still under review.
+If the Company is unsuccessful in this appeal, an aggregate amount of \$2,400,000 would be payable, including tax, penalties and interest.